 - Establish well-developed disaggregated data collection systems, including on cases of discrimination, to inform human rights indicators, allowing for monitoring of equality and identifying structural discrimination.

-In its resolution 31/6, the Human Rights Council requested the Office of the High Commissioner for Human Rights to prepare a study on the rights of persons with disabilities under article 5 of the Convention on the Rights of Persons with Disabilities, in consultation with States and other relevant stakeholders.
-Consequently, OHCHR invited them to present submissions by transmitting a set of questions related to existing legislation and policies regarding equality and non-discrimination of persons with disabilities.
-As a result, OHCHR received the following responses:
+In preparation of the study, OHCHR invited States and relevant stakeholders to present submissions by transmitting a set of questions related to existing legislation and policies regarding equality and non-discrimination of persons with disabilities.
+As a result, OHCHR received the responses listed below.